 Chile does not have diplomatic relations with Bolivia following a long-term border dispute.
 Bolivia lost its Pacific coastline during a 19th-century war with Chile.
 Bolivia has sought to regain access to the sea, including by bringing a claim against Chile before the International Court of Justice (ICJ).
-Peru has also made a maritime border claim against Chile before the ICJ.
-Chile is an associate member of Mercosur (the Customs Union comprising Argentina, Brazil, Paraguay [suspended], Uruguay and Venezuela).
+On 27 January 2014, the ICJ issued its final judgment over a longstanding maritime border dispute between Chile and Peru..
+Despite requiring Chile to cede territory, both countries have agreed to abide by the ruling in what some see as a cause for optimism regarding bi-lateral relations between the two nations.
+Chile is an associate member of Mercosur (the Customs Union comprising Argentina, Brazil, Paraguay, Uruguay and Venezuela).
 It is also an associate member of the Andean Community (comprising Colombia, Ecuador, Peru and Bolivia).

 Chile is an active participant in other major international fora, including the United Nations, Organisation of American States (OAS), Asia Pacific Economic Cooperation (APEC), Organisation for Economic Development and Cooperation (OECD), International Monetary Fund (IMF), World Bank, the World Trade Organisation (WTO), Union of South American States (UNASUR) and the Community of Latin American and Caribbean States (CELAC).
 Chile served as a non-permanent member of the United Nations Security Council from 1996-97 and 2003-04, and is a candidate for 2014-15.

 Chile has strong political, economic and trade relations with the United States (US).
 Bilateral trade has more than doubled since the US-Chile Free Trade Agreement (FTA) entered into force in 2004.
-The US is Chile's second-largest goods trading partner overall, and the largest foreign investor in Chile.
+The United States is Chile's second-largest goods trading partner overall, and the largest foreign investor in Chile.

 At a glance